rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 0.9 =
+* New!
+Introduced theme customization controls.
+You can now edit the theme and gallery appearance!
+* New!
+The theme list in the gallery editor now has a fresh look.
+* NOTE: If you purchased a theme prior to this release, you will be emailed an updated version in the coming weeks so that you can take advantage of this feature.

 = 0.8.3 =
 * Fixed an issue where the video count setting occasionally failed.
 * Added developer bundle.